 What is Remy Hair?

-Confused by “Remy” on product pages?
+Confused by the word “Remy” on hair extension product pages?
 You are not alone.
-This one word affets tangling, shine, and service life.
+This label affects tangling, shine, color behavior, and how long the hair can stay smooth after washing.

 What is Remy Hair?